Associate Professor of History; U.S. History

 Recent and Forthcoming Presentations

-- Women in the World of Frederick Douglass book talk, Brooklyn Historical Society, New York, 11 Dec 2017.
+- Book Talk: Women in the World of Frederick Douglass, Brooklyn Historical Society, New York, 11 December 2017.

 - "Frederick Douglass on the Grand Tour: A Black Man, His White Wife, and Western Civilization in Europe," British American Nineteenth-Century History Conference, Warwick, England, 6-8 October 2017.

-- Women in the World of Frederick Douglass, Onondaga Historical Association Book Club Discussion, Syracuse, NY, 24 September 2017.
+- Book Talk: Women in the World of Frederick Douglass, Onondaga Historical Association Book Club Discussion, Syracuse, NY, 24 September 2017.

-- Women in the World of Frederick Douglass book talk, 2017 Convention Days, Women's Rights National Historic Park, Seneca Falls, 14 July 2017.
+- Book Talk: Women in the World of Frederick Douglass, 2017 Convention Days, Women's Rights National Historic Park, Seneca Falls, 14 July 2017.

 - Discussion of Women in the World of Frederick Douglass, Gilder Lehrman Teacher Seminar, Yale University, 21 June 2017.

-- Women in the World of Frederick Douglass book talk, Seward House Museum, Auburn, NY, 8 June 2017.
+- Book Talk: Women in the World of Frederick Douglass, Seward House Museum, Auburn, NY, 8 June 2017.